-Your IRA is the owner of the property; therefore as your IRA administrator, we (Midland) should sign ALL legal documents.
-Once you have identified the property you wish to purchase and your offer has been accepted, simply fill out our Real Estate Purchase Authorization form and we will take care of getting in contact with the title company.
-We do have you review and initial all documents, but we take care of signing them.
+Your IRA is the owner of the property.
+So, your IRA administrator should sign all legal documents.
+Once you identify the property and your offer is accepted, fill out our real estate Purchase Authorization form.
+We will take care of getting in contact with the title company.
+We will have you review and initial all documents, but we take care of signing them.

 DO have rental income sent back to your IRA.

-One of the benefits of owning property in your IRA is that if you decide to rent out the property, all of the income comes back to the IRA tax free.
-It is important that it be deposited directly into your IRA account and not into your personal bank account.
-Everything must flow through the IRA in order to be within IRS regulations.
+One of the benefits of owning property in your IRA is that all income comes back to the IRA tax-free.
+Income should deposit into your IRA account and not into your personal bank account.
+Everything must flow through the IRA to be within IRS regulations.

 DON’T pay for expenses personally.

-Just as all income must come back to the IRA, any expenses must be paid for out of the IRA.
-Because the IRA is the owner of the property, it is responsible for any and all expenses associated with the property.
-All bills, whether it be a tax bill, utility bill, insurance bill, plumbing bill or lawn maintenance bill must be paid for by your IRA and not you personally (or with a credit card).
-This is important to remember because if you do by mistake pay a bill personally, the IRA is unable to reimburse you because that will look like a distribution to the IRS.
+Expenses, like income, must be paid by the IRA.
+Because the IRA is the owner of the property, it handles any and all expenses associated with the property.
+All bills must be paid for by your IRA and not you personally (or with a credit card).
+If you do pay a bill personally, the IRA is unable to reimburse you because that will look like a distribution to the IRS.

 DO rent the property to a non-disqualified third party.

-If you decide to rent the property you buy with your IRA, please keep in mind that you cannot rent it to a disqualified party (as defined above).
+Remember the Disqualified Party real estate investment rule.
+If you decide to rent the IRA-owned property, you cannot rent it to a disqualified party (as defined above).

 DON’T take personal receipt of sale proceeds.

-The IRA was responsible for signing all documents for the purchase and sending funds in order to close so when it comes time to sell, the IRA will again sign all closing documents and take receipt of sale proceeds.
-If you wish to take some or all of the funds out of the IRA as a distribution, you may do so AFTER they have returned to the IRA.
+The IRA handles signing all documents for the property’s purchase.
+The IRA must send funds to close.
+When it comes time to sell, the IRA signs all closing documents and takes receipt of the sale proceeds.
+If you wish to take some or all the funds out of the IRA as a distribution, you may do so after they have returned to the IRA.

 DO have the IRA listed as either primary insured or additional insured on any insurance policy.

-All other bills (such as water, electric, cable) can be put in your name personally; however insurance is the only thing that must reference the IRA.
-Regardless of which name it’s in, keep in mind that ALL bills must be paid for by the IRA.
+All other bills (such as water, electricity, cable) can be put in your name personally.
+But, insurance is the only thing that must reference the IRA.
+Regardless of which name it’s in, keep in mind that all bills must be paid for by the IRA.

 DON’T forget about your tax bill.

-While the IRA is responsible for paying all bills including the tax bill, it is important to keep in mind that we are not property managers.
+While the IRA handles paying the tax bill, keep in mind that we are not property managers.
 It is up to you to make sure the tax bill gets paid every year.
 If you move, make sure to change your address with the tax collector.
-If you receive the bill, make sure you send it in to us with authorization to pay and make sure you have enough funds in the account to pay it.
+If you receive the bill, make sure you send it to us with authorization to pay.
+Make sure you have enough funds in the account to pay it.

-To learn more about real estate investments using an IRA, contact Midland Trust today.
+To learn more about real estate investment rules using an IRA, contact Midland Trust today.